MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 ### Version control systems

 Azure Pipelines requires your source code to be in a version control system.
-Azure DevOps supports two forms of version control, [Git](../../repos/get-started/what-is-repos.md) and [Azure Repos](../../repos/get-started/what-is-repos.md).
+Azure DevOps supports several forms of version control, including [Git](../../repos/get-started/what-is-repos.md) and [Azure Repos](../../repos/get-started/what-is-repos.md).
 You can set up Azure Pipelines to automatically build and validate any changes you push to your version control repository.

 ## Continuous testing